Statistical modeling and simulation STA510

 Coursework requirements

-Three compulsory assignments must be passed in order to take the exam
+Two compulsory assignments must be approved in order to have access to the exam.

 Course teacher(s)